jjwithanr/obsidian_bible_study/docs/Old Testament/Psalm/Psalm110.md

 ## Overview:

+#### v.1
+>The Lord says to my Lord: "Sit at my right hand until I make your enemies a footstool for your feet."

 #### v.3
 >In the beauties of holiness, from the womb of the morning, You have the dew of Your youth.